 SCReening Evaluation of the Evolution of New Heart Failure

-The SCREEN-HF study was Australia's largest longitudinal community-based study of the evolution of heart failure (HF) and other cardiovascular events.
-The aim of this study was to evaluate the use of serum amino-terminal pro-B-type natriuretic peptide (NT-proBNP) for stratification of risk for HF and other cardiovascular events.
-With state-of-the art echocardiographic analysis, it also examined the evolution of (LVD) in this study population.
+The SCREEN-HF study, enrolling 4,000 individuals, was Australia's largest longitudinal community-based study of the evolution of heart failure (HF) and other cardiovascular events.
+The study’s aim was to evaluate the use of serum amino-terminal pro-B-type natriuretic peptide (NT-proBNP) for stratification of risk for HF and other cardiovascular events.
+Using echocardiographic analysis, it also examined the evolution of (LVD) in this study population.

-The study funded by BUPA and two grants from NHMRC.
+The study funded by BUPA and two grants from NHMRC and NHF Vanguard grant.